cfengine/documentation/examples/tutorials/masterfiles_policy_framework_upgrade.markdown

 nothing to commit, working directory clean
 ```

-Now we have a git repository that we can start merging in the changes from
+Now we have a Git repository that we can start merging in the changes from
 upstream.

 # Merge the upstream changes to the MPF into your policy